xingyif/scalabridge/organize-a-workshop/invite-mentors.md

 For people who are relatively new to the community and who are new to organizing bridge events, here are [a list of mentors](#interested--mentors), who are interested in mentoring.

 ## How do you get more mentors to sign up?
+There are a few ways to promote your event:
+- Twitter
+- BridgeTroll
+- Local Meetup

+We will discuss promotion [here](#promote-workshop.md).